Do you want to travel SWITZERLAND on a budget, but all you have ever heard is how insanely expensive it is?

 Ask for a special price, anything they can throw in.
 Whether it is a breakfast, a discount or some hotels or hostels will even give you a free local transit pass, so check when booking.

 And don’t forget to ask for kids discount.

 If breakfast is included in some deals, ask for a price without breakfast.
 You might be quite surprised and get a whopping 30.- reduction per person/day.
 And with that money you can easily buy some fresh croissants from the local baker, and also your picnic lunch.

-As I said from the beginning, you cannot stay in Zürich, Wengen or Zermatt and plan a travel Switzerland on a budget trip.
+As I said from the beginning, you cannot stay in Zürich, Wengen or Zermatt and plan to travel Switzerland on a budget.

 Sorry but this would not be possible.
 These places hold their prices as they do not need to compete with others and tourists are arriving daily.